bsmith89/longev-mgen/doc/submission.md

-In this study we have reconstructed and described genomes representing 7 species in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those that respond positively to ACA treatment from those that do not.
+In this study we have reconstructed and described genomes representing 7 species in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those bacterial species that respond positively to ACA treatment from those that do not.
 This analysis suggests that
 utilization of starch and related polysaccharides enables increased population size in mice treated with ACA---an alpha-amylase inhibitor.